cosmos/ibc-go/docs/ibc/middleware/develop.md

     // otherwise, pass version directly to app callback. metadata, err := Unmarshal(version)
     if err != nil {
-        // Since it is valid for fee version to not be specified, the above middleware version may be for a middleware
+        // Since it is valid for fee version to not be specified,
+        // the above middleware version may be for another middleware.
-        // pass the entire version string onto the underlying
+        // Pass the entire version string onto the underlying application. return im.app.OnChanOpenInit(
-        // application.
-        return im.app.OnChanOpenInit(
             ctx,
             order,